Complaints Homepage

 Medical complaint form

-In addition to complaining to the state board, complain to the facility in which it happened.
-If you intend only to jot a note expressing your concerns, the above is all you need.
-If you want to do more than that (and you need to if you don't want it to be dismissed by the first person who reads it), what's below may be of help.
+In addition to complaining to the state medical board, complain to the facility in which it happened (sometimes they refuse to let you complain, other times they send the complaint straight to the people about whom you complained – read elsewhere on this site about what results from that).
+If you intend only to jot a note expressing your concerns, the links above are all you need.
+If you want to do more than that (and you need to if you don’t want it effectively to be dismissed by the first person who reads it), what’s below may be of help.

 Instructions for writing complaints